mecmartini/soulweb-docs/docs/drupal/drupal_configuration_management.md

 As default, we have `Dev` / `Stage` / `Prod` config environments already set up and configured on our drupal projects.
 Those are set to inactive.
 You must enable the `Dev` environment on your local environment to import / export is config.
 Open the `settings.local.php` and add this line:

     $config['config_split.config_split.dev']['status'] = TRUE;

+If those config environments are not yet set, you can create them when needed but be sure to name them with the following `machine name`:

+* `dev`
+* `stage`
+* `prod`

+as those are the defaults for our projects.

 Now you can use normal `drush` import /export commands and `Configuration Split` we'll do the magic for you: